hadong1502/DeskNote/README.md

 # DeskNote
 A simple app for notetaking directly on wallpaper.
+This is the most useful for peole who doesn't like to use note-taking app or physical sticky notes but want a fast and efficient method to create reminders accessible at all time.

 To install, download the installer here: https://drive.google.com/drive/folders/1YfAqej3imlihzKzzOfLjFZvYfQn_TWwQ?usp=sharing